 - When the iKhaya le Themba model of care has proved itself, it will be able to increase the impact on communities exponentially

-- Social Norms – Twelve years in the community has provided trained, confident and experienced staff who are from the community itself, built trust and successful relationships.
+- Social Norms – Fourteen years in the community has provided trained, confident and experienced staff who are from the community itself, built trust and successful relationships.
 Together we feel these are key factors in understanding and confronting destructive social norms

 - Academic Improvement – The combination of working with children before they are in formal schooling, through the after school program and with their parents/carers will meet the requirement for these children to continue to improve

 - Small businesses fail: Well identified entrepreneurs, adequate training and regular committed mentors are ways we plan to manage risk